Artificial Intelligence (AI) and Machine Learning (ML) for Automated 5G Network Monitoring

 These technologies won’t yet replace old-fashioned human know-how.
 For example, when a wholly singular issue arises in a telecommunications network, it can often be specialists’ own experience, skills and contextual knowledge that lead to a solution.
 But there are limitations to this, and some repetitive aspects of network management are better left for AI to handle; this reduces the risk of human error, and frees up the experts to focus on tactical, strategic and business decision-making.

-We’ve already touched upon the importance of data for optimized network management.
+We’ve already touched upon the importance of data for optimized network management and 5G network monitoring

-It’s worth mentioning here that well-organized, high-quality historical network data will allow a telco to implement AI/ML for 5G network management in a very short time – even as little as three months.
+It’s worth mentioning here that well-organized, high-quality historical network data will allow a telco to implement AI/ML in 5G network management within a very short time – even as little as three months.
 So, even if you are planning network reorganization for 5G and IoT at some time in the future, it’s worth getting your data organized now.

 With the data in place, products such as Comarch Artificial Intelligence (AI) Control Desk simplify and optimize the network management process for telecommunications operators.
 Such products will be essential sooner rather than later, as we’re rapidly moving towards a point when networks (and the data they receive and generate) will be so complex that monitoring and maintenance will only be possible using automated systems.